ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CDDL, CBOR and JSON

-An EAT can encoded in either CBOR or JSON.
+An EAT can be encoded in either CBOR or JSON.
 The definition of each claim is such that it can be encoded either.
 Each token is either entirely CBOR or JSON, with only an exception for nested tokens.